EAMT 2026: Bursaries for attendees with disabilities EAMT conference

 Eligibility requirements

-In order to qualify for this call, the individual must be a student or an employee of an institution located in areas affected by war or in low-income countries in Europe, Middle East or Africa, that would not be able to attend the conference without this support.
+In order to qualify for this call, the individual must be a student or an employee of an institution located in areas affected by war or in low-income countries in Europe, the Middle East or Africa, that would not be able to attend the conference without this support.
 Students and early-career researchers/academics will have priority.
 We will also give priority to people with accepted papers in the main conference.

 Selection criteria